cmintert/Abyssal_TTRPG/Markdown Files/Abyssal.md

-It embodies a range of skills necessary for covert operations, intelligence gathering, and subtle manipulation, reflecting a character\'s cunning and mental agility.
+It embodies a range of skills necessary for covert operations, intelligence gathering, and subtle manipulation, reflecting a character's cunning and mental agility.
 This skill set is particularly important for characters involved in surveillance, undercover missions, or any situation that requires a discreet approach and careful planning.